 No; gross margin is not the same as contribution margin.
-Contribution margin is the difference between total revenues (TR) and total variable costs (VC) when using the variable costing method, whereas gross margin is total revenues less cost of goods sold using the absorption costing method.
+Contribution margin is the difference between total revenues (TR) and total variable costs (VC) when using the variable costing method, whereas gross margin is the total revenues less cost of goods sold using the absorption costing method.

-- One point of difference between gross margin and contribution margin is that contribution margin is sum of gross margin and fixed costs.
+- One point of difference between gross margin and contribution margin is that contribution margin is the sum of gross margin and fixed costs.

 - Formula of gross margin is revenue less total manufacturing costs.
 Formula for contribution margin is revenue less all variable costs [Sales – variable costs].